Anujsharma0307/Ranking-system-using-XGBoost-Library/README.md

 1. A2.py : This contains the python script demonstrating the training and ranking model
 2. A2.run : This is a text file containing the run results of the A2.py on the dataset
-5. documents.tsv: A 3 field file containing the document id, original html, and clean text parse of each document.
+3. requirements.txt : A text file containing the library and tools requirements of the program.